ericpkatz/DOM-Blocks/Block21_Event_Handling/_notes.md

 The data, which determines the user interface, will change based on the selections of the user.

+# Learning Objectives

+- Understanding the role event handlers play in user interfaces.
+- Adding event handlers to an HTML form to bypass to default form behavior
+- Adding event handlers to a parent container
+- Determining the index of a child element by using DOM traversal
+- Create a webpage where the UI is determined by an array of data, which can be modified using event handling.

 # Slide Deck should include

 - The data to UI paradigm
 - Adding Event Handlers -> functions for user interaction
 - Event handler functions -> are called, we don't call them